Revolutionary Times at Cuala

 Unfortunately, the relief expressed in Yeats's 1921 letter was premature, as the turbulent events of the Irish revolutionary period continued apace for a further two years, with the outbreak of a bitter Civil War in Ireland.
 In 1923, Irish Free State forces raided Cuala and arrested two long-time assistants, Maire Gill and Esther Ryan, for possession of Anti-Treaty Republican material.
 After spending several weeks in Kilmainham Gaol, the two women resumed their roles at the Cuala Press.
 By the 1930s, Gill was a principal compositor and by 1961, the sole remaining staff member at Cuala.

-Elizabeth Corbet Yeats’s letter is held in the ESB Centre for the Study of Irish Art, and featured in the Decade of Centenaries exhibition, Roller Skates & Ruins, on view in Room 11 at the National Gallery of Ireland until 10 March 2024.
+Elizabeth Corbet Yeats’s letter is held in the Centre for the Study of Irish Art, and featured in the Decade of Centenaries exhibition, Roller Skates & Ruins, on view in Room 11 at the National Gallery of Ireland until 10 March 2024.

 Further Reading